 He went on to work in real estate and eventually received the appointment as postmaster for Mandan.
 He was elected as Morton County's treasurer in 1886 and served eight years.
-Briggs was elected to his first state-wide office as North Dakota State Auditor in 1894.
+Briggs was also honored by the Masonic Lodge of North Dakota by being elected its Grand Treasurer in June 1891.
+Briggs was elected to his first state-wide political office as North Dakota State Auditor in 1894.
 He had lobbied hard the Republician party to be renominated for the auditor's office, but was drafted to run for governor.

 In 1896, Frank Briggs was elected the fifth Governor of North Dakota on the Republican ticket and succeeded Governor Roger Allin.
 He understood the financial resources of the State and with his prior business and State Auditor experience, he was well prepared to administer its affairs.
 During Briggs' administration, a general railway law was passed that regulated the transportation of passengers and freight.
 A general revenue law was also passed.
 Many of its provisions had been suggested by Briggs.